ujaandas/ujaandas/README.md

 - 🧑‍💻 Check out my projects here or on my website!

 ## 💪 What I'm up to:
-- **🚧 Revamping my personal site!** Still a WIP, but check it out at (http://ujaandas.github.io/)
+- **🚧 Revamping my personal site!** - Still a WIP, but check it out at (http://ujaandas.github.io/)
+- **🤖 Final Year Project** We’re developing a person-specific following robot designed for use in hospitals to assist with various tasks.
+- **🔬 Researching large-scale assertion generation in Java** - I’m working with Prof. SS Cheung at HKUST on research focused on large-scale assertion generation in Java.
-- **📈 Working on a predictive financial modelling system** - I'll publish the repo once I'm done training the model!
+- **📈 Working on a custom programming language, oojlang** - I’m pretty new to a lot of these concepts, so I'm still figuring out how to integrate all the components.
-- **🔬 Co-authoring a paper on HCI** with Prof. Ma at HKUST - _FARPLS_: A Feature Aligned Robot Trajectory Preference Labelling System to Assist Human Labeller's Preference Elicitation

 ## 🌟 Skills and Talents:
-- **💻 Programming Languages:** JavaScript/TypeScript, C++, Python, Java
+- **💻 Programming Languages:** C/C++, Java, C#, Python, Javascript/Typescript
-- **🌐 Web Development:** Express.js, React.js, Node.js
+- **⚙️ Frameworks:** ASP.NET Core, Maven, FastAPI, Next.js, React.js, Node.js
-- **📊 Data Analysis:** Pandas, NumPy, Matplotlib
-- **🗃️ Databases:** MySQL, MongoDB
+- **🗃️ Databases:** PostgreSQL, MongoDB, MySQL
-- **⚙️ Tools & Technologies:** Git, GitHub, Node.js, TailwindCSS, MUI
+- **📊 Technologies:** Linux, Git, Github, Azure, AWS, Docker

 ## 📝 Publications:
 - **📚 "FARPLS:** A Feature Aligned Robot Trajectory Preference Labelling System to Assist Human Labeller's Preference Elicitation" - Association of Computing Machinery Conference on Computer-Human Interaction, 2024

 ## 🎯 Hobbies:
-- **👨‍🍳 Cooking:** I love eating good food, but my wallet doesn't - so I just make it myself.
-Currently trying to pick up some more traditional Indian cuisine - send me recipes!
-- **⌨️ Mechanical Keyboards:** The pen is mightier than the sword, but my keyboard weighs 2.15kg and will _definitely_ cause more damage than a pen.
-Currently running a QK75 (all weights, cream, gold knob alongside case, PCB and plate foam) with lubed/filmed (205g0, 105g0) Gateron Oil Kings, Owlstab V2s, with Cherry Milkshake Weirdos on top.
-- **🎧 Headphones:** Nothing beats getting back from a long day and plugging in some 2000's rock - running my HD660s off of a FiiO K5 Pro, with the Tangzu Wan'Er or Salnotes 7Hz Zeros for more portable options.
-- **💻 Coding:** You probably could've guessed this one...
+- **👨‍🍳 Cooking:** I love experimenting in the kitchen, and just finished reading 'Kitchen Confidential'.
+Send any cool, new recipes my way.
+- **⌨️ Mechanical Keyboards:** I’m into custom mechanical keyboards.
+My current setup is a QK75 with some cool mods and switches.
+- **🎧 Headphones:**  I enjoy 90's-2000’s rock with my HD660s at home, and I have some portable options for when I’m out and about.
+- **💻 Coding:** No surprise here — coding is a big part of my life.

 ## 📬 Contact Me:
 Feel free to email me @ my Github email, or follow any of my socials: